overviewer/Minecraft-Overviewer/docs/options.rst

 .. cmdoption:: --web-assets-path <path>

     When The Overviewer runs, it copies the files from the web_assets directory to the destination directory.
-If you wish to override these files with your own, for example, to make changes, you may put them in your own directory and specify the :option:`--web-assets-path` option.
+If you wish to override a file with your own, for example, to make changes, you may put your modified copies in your own directory and specify the directory with this option.

     Files in the folder specified by ``path`` will override files from the web_assets directory, letting you customize the files.